jiaxicheng/xc_python/README.md

 shared> python ~/gui-test.py
 shared> exit
 ```
-*Note*: make sure your login user can run the docker, for example, in the group names 'dockerroot' or 'docker'. check the permission of the file `/run/docker.socket`
+**Note:** make sure your login user can run the docker, for example, in the group names 'dockerroot' or 'docker'. check the permission of the file `/run/docker.socket`